b-jesch/script.loungeripper/README.md

 so don't use your movie folder or other important folders as temp!
 The content within will be deleted!

-For a list of additional parameters take a look at <https://trac.handbrake.fr/wiki/CLIGuide>
+For a list of additional parameters take a look at <https://trac.handbrake.fr/wiki/CLIGuide> or use

+    HandBrakeCLI --help